Do you have debt that you’re just dying to be free of?

 I get that.
 When I graduated from college in the spring of 2017, and married my wife Renée in the fall, we started life together with a collective $42,000 in student loan debt.
 This is actually a LOT milder than what many people go through.
 The average individual college grad in the late 2010’s has over $37,000.
-I had $25,000.
+I had $25,000 as an individual.

 But the reality is, debt can be defeated.

 My wife and I will be finished paying off our debt in July of 2019 (this year).
-We’ve already paid off $28,000 of debt, and as of July we will have paid off $42,000 in debt in only one and half years.
+We’ve already paid off $28,000 of debt, and as of July we will have paid off $42,000 in debt in only two years.

 And the best part?
 It’s not as hard you think.